Mauro Icardi: Style of play

 Nicknamed El niño del partido, Icardi is a quick, tactically intelligent, and physically strong striker, with good technique.
 Known for his excellent attacking movement, positioning, an eye for goal, he mainly operates in central areas inside the penalty box; an accurate and efficient finisher with his head and either foot inside the area, he is known for his ability to score from few touches, although he can also hold up the ball in order to create space or chances for other players, and play off of his teammates.
 Although he was once criticised for his limited creative and defensive contribution, as well as his lack of significant pace, stamina, power, and movement outside the box, his work-rate has improved in recent seasons, and has seen him drift out to wide positions in order to create space or provide assists for teammates.
 Long regarded as a talented and promising prospect, in 2013, Don Balón listed him as one of the top 100 young players born after 1992.

 Speaking of Icardi, Inter coach Stefano Pioli stated that Icardi "is an animal in the box", and "always finding the right position", while the 1982 FIFA World Cup winner Paolo Rossi described Icardi as a "deadly striker", adding that "even in the most complicated games he can create the right opportunity and take advantage of it."
 Inter manager Luciano Spalletti called him "a complete striker" adding that "for his age shoulders so much responsibility".
 In an interview in January 2015, Icardi said his role model is Gabriel Batistuta, but during his time at Barcelona, he added that the forward he mostly resembled was Samuel Eto'o.

+Media and sponsorship

+Mauro Icardi has maintained a long-standing endorsement relationship with the American sportswear giant Nike.
+He first signed with the brand in 2013, during his early years at Inter Milan.
+In December 2018, Icardi extended his partnership with Nike by signing a significant long-term deal reported to last nine years, securing the relationship until 2027.
+This renewal was seen as a strategic move by Nike to retain one of the top goal-scorers in European football, particularly at a time when Icardi was Inter's captain and a prominent figure in Serie A. As part of the sponsorship, Icardi has consistently worn Nike football boots and appeared in various promotional campaigns.
+The deal further solidified his position as one of Nike’s key football ambassadors, especially in the Latin American and European markets.

+In December 2023, Icardi and his wife, Wanda Nara, became ambassadors for Zen Pırlanta, a leading Turkish diamond jewelry brand.
+They appeared together in high-profile advertising campaigns, gaining attention in Turkey and enhancing Icardi's presence in the luxury market.